nhsengland/virtual-wards-draft-standards/2_Architecture.md

 1. Patient data is captured by remote monitoring devices
 2. Data is uploaded to the remote monitoring platform
 3. Data is fed into the Trust's clinical system through existing data feeds
-4. The Virtual Ward clinical monitors the data during the patient's time on the Virtual Ward.
-When the patient is discharged from the Virtual Ward, a clinician will trigger a process to create the Supplementary RM Data payload, using the Trust's clinical system.
+4. The virtual ward clinician monitors the data during the patient's time on the virtual ward.
+When the patient is discharged from the virtual ward, a clinician will trigger a process to create the Supplementary RM Data payload, using the Trust's clinical system.
 5. The Supplementary RM Data is sent from the clinical to the destination clinical system:
      - Local site systems (e.g. GP systems)
      - Shared Care Records

     >*Note that, as described in the [Use Case section](/1_Background.md), the Supplementary RM Data is an addendum to the Acute Discharge Summary.
 Depending on the processes within the Trust, the Supplementary RM Data may be sent alongside the Discharge Summary (as shown in the diagram), however the full Discharge Summary is out of scope for this guidance.*

-6. The Supplementary RM Data is available to be viewed by other clinicians caring for the patient, outside of the Virtual Ward.
+6. The Supplementary RM Data is available to be viewed by other clinicians caring for the patient, outside of the virtual ward.

 ## 2.2 Technical Solution Scope